vkure/CFB_Mod12_Challenge/README.md

-# CFB Module 12 Challenge
+# CFB Module 12 Challenge: Credit Report
-# Credit Report

 ## Overview

 The goal of the challenge is to build a machine learning model to determine the credit-worthiness of borrowers.
 Due to the fact that the credit data is very imbalanced (very few risky loans), a re-sampling of data allows for a more accurate model.
 The purpose of the analysis is to compare and evaulate the logistic regression models trained with the original and re-sampled data.

-The financial information was based on loans for borrowers.
+The financial information provided was based on historical loans for borrowers.
 The features for each loan included:  loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, deragotary marks, and total_debt.

-The variable to predict is whether an inputted loan would remain healthy or be at risk of default; this was a binary output.
-The data set had 75036 healthy loans and 2500 risky loans, so the proportion of risky loans is very low.
+The variable to predict is whether an inputted loan would remain healthy or be at risk of default; this was a binary output of healthy or risky.
+The data set had 75036 healthy loans and 2500 risky loans, so the proportion of risky loans was very low.

 The analysis had several steps:
 * splitting the data into training and testing sets